qige96/7CCSMDLC/docs/report.md

 One process for resource allocation task is that, initially users claim their request, and then users could get the resources they needed if there are enough resource, or otherwise resources would be randomly allocated to users demanded.
 After that users could release the resources they don't want any more, and compete for spare resources, usually in a "First Come First Serve" order.

-Often this model implemented by a client-server architecture.
+Often this model implemented by a centralised client-server architecture.
 Inherently it has some weakness.
 First of all, allocation results might be manipulated by central authority.
 And from the technical perspective, Dos attack to the central server, or burst traffic, is always an annoying problem.

 We could improve the model above by blockchain technology.
 Since blockchain is a decentralized architecture, the weakness inherited from C/S architecture would be solved naturally.